Edit

 Security

-This section describes some of the key recommendations that this architecture implements.
-These recommendations include content filtering and abuse monitoring, identity and access management, and role-based access controls.
-Because this architecture isn't designed for production deployments, this section also discusses network security.
+This section describes key recommendations that this architecture implements.
+These recommendations include content filtering and abuse monitoring, identity and access management, and role-based access control.
+This architecture isn't designed for production deployments, so this section also includes network security.
 Network security is a key security feature that this architecture doesn't implement.

 Content filtering and abuse monitoring